 Female

 Cendy and Gayle has been certified by Good Dog’s screening team for responsible and trusted breeding practices.
-When you’re ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.
+When you’re ready, reach out to ask about the puppies or anything else on your mind.
+You’ll get to know each other through messaging, phone, or video and pay securely, all on Good Dog.

 Together, you’ll choose the puppy that’s right for you, stay in touch with regular updates, and plan how to bring your new puppy home.

 “All puppies are to be spayed or neutered and are sold on limited registrations.
 All puppies are microchipped and up to date on all shots and deworming.
-They are also crated and house-trained.”
+They are also crate and house-trained.”

-BranGay Shetland Sheepdogs Since 1971 meets or exceeds our community standards in these areas:
+BranGay Shetland Sheepdogs meets or exceeds our community standards in these areas:

 Excellent level